 Jordan White and Amy Blue, two troubled teens, pick up an adolescent drifter, Xavier Red.
 Together, the threesome embark on a sex and violence-filled journey through an America of psychos and quickiemarts.

-Kat Connors is 17 years old when her perfect homemaker mother, Eve, disappears.
+Kat Connors is 17 years old when her seemingly perfect homemaker mother, Eve, disappears in 1988.
 Having lived for so long in an emotionally repressed household, she barely registers her mother's absence and certainly doesn't blame her doormat of a father, Brock, for the loss.
 But as time passes, Kat begins to come to grips with how deeply Eve's disappearance has affected her.
 Returning home on a break from college, she finds herself confronted with the truth about her mother's departure, and her own denial about the events surrounding it...Written by

 11 of 19 people found this review helpful.

 Was this review helpful to you?

 | Report this